Kawa-oneechan/Noxico/README.md

 * Arrow keys move the player character.
 Bumping into a friendly or neutral character displaces them.
 Bumping into a hostile attacks them.
 * <kbd>Shift</kbd>-arrows with a long-range weapon equipped fires in that direction.
 * Period (<kbd>.</kbd>) makes the PC rest for a turn.
-* Enter activates things underneath the PC — there'll be a little popup in the corner if this is something you can do at the time.
+* <kbd>Enter</kbd> activates things underneath the PC — there'll be a little popup in the corner if this is something you can do at the time.
 Activation could involve picking up dropped loot, looking into a container, taking a nap in a bed, or using an exit.
 * Quotes (<kbd>'</kbd>) opens the inventory screen.
 * Slash (<kbd>/</kbd>) switches to *Interact* mode.
 * Comma (<kbd>,</kbd>) causes the PC to take off in flight or land again, if they have wings.